luke-jj/go-weather-api/README.md

 # Go Weather Service REST API

+## Installation
+- Manual installation requires Go v1.3 or newer.
+- Run `dep ensure` to fetch the dependencies.

 ## Environment Variables
 The following environment variables are required to be set (example values):